The convergence Newton polygon of a $p$-adic differential equation V : local index theorems: Introduction

-In this paper, we are interested in differential equations over $p$-adic quasi-smooth Berkovich curves.
+\comm{Se rappeler de corriger les references ÃÂ NP-I et NP-II, la numerotation a changÃÂÃÂ© aprÃÂÃÂ¡s publication.} In this paper, we are interested in differential equations over $p$-adic quasi-smooth Berkovich curves.
 Under mild assumptions on the curves, we characterize the equations with \emph{finite-dimensional} de Rham cohomology.
 Moreover, we obtain a \emph{global index formula} relating the index of the differential equation to the Euler characteristic of the curve \textit{via} a \emph{global irregularity}, which we define in terms of the slopes of the global radii of convergence of the equation.
 Surprisingly enough these results were unknown even in the basic case of differential equations over disks or annuli.

 The origins of this subject lie in the proof of the rationality of Zeta function by Bernard Dwork \cite{Dwork-zeta}.
 Although purely analytic at first sight, his proof was later shown to fit into a cohomological setting of de Rham type \cite{Robba-intro-naive-coh-Dwork}, \cite{Dw-hyp}.
 Since then, several actors have contributed to the development of the cohomological theories of de Rham type in the $p$-adic context.
 We invite the reader to consult the paper \cite{Ked-p-adic-cohomology} and related bibliography to have a general overview, and also the fundamental papers \cite{Adolphson}, \cite{Balda-Comparaison}, and \cite{RoIII}, \cite{RoIV} that are not mentioned there.